Send. Complete your transaction and save any reference number you receive so that you can monitor your transfer.

 Western Union and MoneyGram provide the largest money transfer networks in the world, with thousands of agent locations around the globe, but it’s always smart to compare your options and see what works best for you.

 Bank transfers.
-Many Hong Kong banks will allow you to send money to banks in India.
+Many major Hong Kong banks allow you to wire money to banks in India.
 However, this option generally doesn’t offer the best exchange rates or lowest fees.

 Money transfer providers.
 Companies like TransferWise and WorldRemit make international money transfers to India easy.